Decommissioning

 Planning

-Planning for decommissioning starts well in advance of asset end of life to pursue mutually beneficial environmental, regulatory and social outcomes for the communities we operate in.
+Planning for decommissioning starts well in advance of asset end of life to pursue mutually beneficial environmental and social outcomes for the communities we operate in.

 As an asset approaches the end of field life, detailed planning for decommissioning commences.
-This detailed decommissioning planning phase includes evaluation of decommissioning scopes and options, engaging with stakeholders on decommissioning activities and outcomes, progressing engineering studies for field execution, identifying pathways for the equipment to be recovered (repurpose, reuse, recycle, disposal), establishing resourcing and contracting requirements, and acquiring required regulatory approvals.
-Over the next few years, a number of currently producing assets expect to approach the last years of their production life.
-Woodside plans to engage with stakeholders, including communities where we operate, joint venture partners and regulatory agencies to inform decommissioning options, identify and consider potential impacts, and support Woodside’s sustainable development approach.
+This includes framing and initiation of a decommissioning project, evaluation of decommissioning scopes and options, engagement with stakeholders on decommissioning activities and outcomes, progressing engineering studies for field execution, identifying pathways for equipment to be managed (repurpose, reuse, recycle, disposal), establishing resourcing and contracting requirements, and acquiring required regulatory approvals.

-Consistent with this, detailed decommissioning planning has or will soon commence for the Angel gas platform (based in the North West Shelf, Western Australia), Greater Angostura oil and gas assets in Trinidad and Tobago, and Ngujima-Yin FPSO facilities (offshore Exmouth, Western Australia).
-Detailed planning for progressive decommissioning (via plug and abandonment) is also underway for a number of wells in Australia, including some inactive wells associated with still operating assets.
+Consistent with this, decommissioning planning has commenced for the Angel gas platform (based in the North West Shelf, Western Australia) and Ngujima-Yin FPSO facilities (offshore Exmouth, Western Australia).
+Planning for progressive decommissioning (via plugging and abandonment) is also underway for a number of wells in Australia, including some inactive wells associated with operating assets.

 Research and technology

-In 2025, Woodside plans to invest in studies in the following areas to inform our decommissioning activities:
+In 2025 Woodside supported, and plans to continue to support in 2026, studies in the following areas to inform our decommissioning activities:

 • Technology advancement in well plug and abandonment execution

-• Reuse options for materials emerging from decommissioning, including plastics
+• Recycling options for materials emerging from decommissioning, including plastics

 • Infrastructure and equipment removal execution methods